WHAT IS IT?

 Get a cheque.

-A key step toward protecting against the repercussions of suffering a critical illness is determining what type of critical illness insurance best fits within your unique financial picture.
-Most critical illness products fall within one of the following two categories.
+A key part of protecting yourself against the repercussions of a serious illness is choosing the plan that best fits your long-term goals.
+Most critical illness products fall into one of the following two categories:

 What types of Critical Illness policies are there?